 Industrial Sector Overview in Amarillo, TX

-The commercial industrial sector is the backbone of commercial real estate investments.
+The commercial industrial sector is the backbone of commercial real estate investments in Amarillo and other metro areas.
 The industrial sector for one thing, always will be popular for a variety of commercial real estate investors.
 From the popular light assembly industrial space to flex warehouse sites, or specialized commercial property to single-tenant net lease sites.

 Industrial Properties as Investments